 We should feel.
 We should be sensitive towards ourselves and all others.
 Our progress and happiness should not be the only priority.
 Others should also be happy.
 Happiness if shared, multiplies.
 Sorrow, if shared, decreases.
 Hence, both need to be shared.
 Express benevolence unconditionally, without expectations.
 It is worth it.
 Trust me.

 There was a sea captain.
 He sailed all his life in search of the Pacific Ocean.
-He could not find the ocean, until a wise sea- farer told him: “My friend, where you are now, is pacific ocean indeed.
-It is not some place away from you.
-This very ocean that you sail on, is Pacific.”
+He could not find the ocean until a wise sea-farer told him: “My friend, where you are now, is the Pacific Ocean indeed.
+It is not someplace away from you.
+This very ocean that you sail on, is the Pacific.”

 We are all sailors, in search of an exotic shore.
 Our search is so intense that we fail to recognize or appreciate how exotic the place below our feet really is!!!
 The dream merchants sell stories of fanciful lands far, far away.
 We believe in their dreams and take up the sail.
 Until we exhaust ourselves, we seldom find out that the journey itself was unnecessary.
 The dreams that we sailed for were within us, always.
 All we needed to do was just to shut our eyes and go to sleep from this conscious world.
 All we needed to do was just open our eyes within and look inside.
 The treasure chest is not outside of us.
 It always exists within us.
 Period.
 All you need is an inner awakening.
 So, Do Wake Up.
 Rise and Shine!!!